JudgeGroovyman/JudgeGroovyman.github.io/Games.md

     - Great voice acting
     - Teaches you things
     - Breaks the fourth wall sometimes with pixelated jokes like the 3 headed dragon
-  - It plays a funny song when reapers see you that seems totally out of place but it‚Äôs from the NES game!
+  - It plays a funny song when reapers see you that seems totally out of place but it’s from the NES game!
   - Huge beast bosses
   - Exciting flying
   - Shows you direction to go in
   - Hearkens to the old game with most of the same enemies and power ups and bosses and even the music
   - The bickering hydra heads are hilarious
   - The game has somewhat of a teen anime sense of humor
   - I suck at this game.
 The intensity slider has to be low or I die.
-I still don‚Äôt know how to avoid the metroids while flying I‚Äôve basically never avoided one.
+I still don’t know how to avoid the metroids while flying I’ve basically never avoided one.
 There are lots of secrets I have no idea how to get.
-Like on level 3 or 4 there‚Äôs a pit that has a partial ring around it that looks like it needs to be rotated or something to get to the other side where there‚Äôs a treasure chest.
-I can‚Äôt figure itnout
+Like on level 3 or 4 there’s a pit that has a partial ring around it that looks like it needs to be rotated or something to get to the other side where there’s a treasure chest.
+I can’t figure itnout
   - Level 5 is a really cool futuristic low poly world with tons of voice acting character and some really brilliant And interesting level designs
   - Chapter 6 has a great Spanish guitar song and a pretty large intricate level
   - This game is a must buy if you have any interest in how cool the 3D can be on this system.
-It‚Äôs the best example and it would be a great AAA game on any system even without the stereo
+It’s the best example and it would be a great AAA game on any system even without the stereo
   - Spoiler Alert One of these levels was like the final battle but then when I beat it the credits started rolling but then a worse boss interrupted them and the game started again :)
   - On level 10 I got turned into a shrimp and eaten
-  - On 11 it‚Äôs a scary nuclear bomb!
+  - On 11 it’s a scary nuclear bomb!
 * 3D Gunstar Heroes
   - It was so cheap at like $5.99 and so good
   - I beat the first stage on my first try
-  - It‚Äôs forgiving the way I‚Äôve got it set I set it easy mode and with double life I think
+  - It’s forgiving the way I’ve got it set I set it easy mode and with double life I think
   - I would have died without that double life but I wonder how far back I would go or how many lives I have.
 I wonder about the continue structure
-  - The 3D is actually really great I‚Äôve got it in pop out mode but it does take more eye adjusting than most of the games I‚Äôve played on here
+  - The 3D is actually really great I’ve got it in pop out mode but it does take more eye adjusting than most of the games I’ve played on here
-  - I think that makes it pop more but there‚Äôs a side border for both eyes that‚Äôs visible
+  - I think that makes it pop more but there’s a side border for both eyes that’s visible
-  - I‚Äôve gotten through most of the other levels without more than a couple retries and now I‚Äôm on probably stage 6 a horizontal shooter level
+  - I’ve gotten through most of the other levels without more than a couple retries and now I’m on probably stage 6 a horizontal shooter level
-  - The 3D parallax when you‚Äôre on the Spaceship is really cool and the rotating power station boss is awesome!
+  - The 3D parallax when you’re on the Spaceship is really cool and the rotating power station boss is awesome!
 This would have blown my mind if i ever could have gotten to it bitd
   - The last boss rush was tough but still only took me a few tries.
 This mode is super fair.
-  - I‚Äôm really proud that I beat this game.
-It‚Äôs so good
+  - I’m really proud that I beat this game.
+It’s so good
   - The ending cinematic was fun and even slightly touching they included some emotion.
 I loved it!
   - I have no idea if I ever would have been able to beat this bitd.
   - It does seem to have unlimited continues and the final boss for example it starts you right there and even gives you a weapon upgrade
 * About 3ds
   - This is the first stereoscopic system and the tech is really cool!
-It‚Äôs hard to imagine how it even works!
+It’s hard to imagine how it even works!
-  - It is unique because it won‚Äôt be around forever and once the displays are dead they basically can‚Äôt be replaced.
-You will still be able to play the games but in 2030 you‚Äôll be able to play ps3 wii nds switch even NES but it‚Äôs not certain you‚Äôll be able to play 3DS
+  - It is unique because it won’t be around forever and once the displays are dead they basically can’t be replaced.
+You will still be able to play the games but in 2030 you’ll be able to play ps3 wii nds switch even NES but it’s not certain you’ll be able to play 3DS
 * BlasterMaster Zero 3DS
   - Demo
   - Not stereoscopic